 CTM’s activities shall be carried out in compliance with applicable health and safety, environmental procedures, international standards and laws, regulations and national practices of the countries where it operates and to which the flags belong.

 CTM is committed to complying with the provisions of the International Safety Management Code (ISM), as well as ISO 9001 and ISO 14001 Standards, and other applicable national and international rules and legal requirements.
 As a company we are committed to continually improving the effectiveness of our integrated QSE management system and to ensuring that our QSE management system is documented, implemented and maintained within the organization to the standards that we and our customers expect.

-You should first raise any concerns with your direct supervisor or manager, if you feel comfortable doing so.
-If the issue of concern is one that you do not feel comfortable raising with your supervisor, you should instead contact either the Human Resources or Legal Departments.
+Any concerns about a potential violation of ethics, laws, rules, regulations or this Code by any employee, officer or director of CTM should be reported to their direct supervisors or manager or CTM’s Legal Counsel.
 Alternatively, you can contact our Company’s Global Hotline, which is available for reporting any issues whether they involve compliance with these policies, safety or health or other areas of concern.
 Reports to the Global Hotline may be made anonymously.